George Buddy Król

 "There he goes!"
 Darrell yelled as Watt disappeared around the cylindrical stadium shell.
 This time I would not wait to comfort the victim with such a multiple murderer on the run.
 For once, I'd wished I had had my pistol.
 Watt could have up to two shots at us.

 Our distance at fifty meters worked to our advantage; we were out of range but within view.
 Watt was in the parkinglot within a minute.
 People were everywhere.
-I knew if we could empty that gun, we had anexcellent chance to stop Watt.
+I knew if we could empty that gun, we had an excellent chance to stop Watt.

 The exits were blocked as the crowds left.
 Watt knew he was trapped, but we approached cautiously.
 It was dangerous dodging all those moving cars.
 We had to foreguess when they would move.
 Allen was within ten meters of the car when Watt saw him and aimed.
 Allen dived behind the car, but someone saw the pistol and screamed.

 Watt then tried a gambit and commandeered a car.
 Some people ducked in their cars, others moved out of the way.
 Watt began zigzagging out of the lot.
 Darrell inadvertently was in the path.
 Allen yelled, and Watt aimed again.
 In the heat of exigency, Watt fired unsuccessfully at Allen.
 Then he tried to run Darrell down.
-Darrell tumbled out of the way of screeching tired.
+Darrell tumbled out of the way of screeching tires.
 Watt was almost out to Park Avenue, and only I was between them.

 Watt bore down upon me in the road.
 I hoped I could cause a mistake until Watt aimed at me.
 Watt hit a bump in the road, and the gun discharged into the air.
 Watt seemed determined to run me down anyway while speeding perilously over a simple road.
-I skipped out of the way from twentyfive meters away.
+I skipped out of the way from five meters away.

 As I landed, my other senses warned me of impending doom.
-I could have sirens in the distance with increasing Doppler effect.
+I could hear sirens in the distance with increasing Doppler effect.
 As I dusted myself off, I could smell gasoline.
 Its odor wafted from the road.

 Police sirens wailed more loudly as Watt hit Park Avenue.
 He made a beeline for the highway and left my sight as the cruisers screamed by my position.
-Then I heard a crash, than an explosion.
+I heard a crash, then an explosion.
 A finger of fire briefly appeared above the landscape.
 Suddenly I had the feeling that this case had an inglorious end.

 I just sat there helpless to the explosion, for I could do nothing else.
 The gasoline along the road had evaporated, leaving the smell.
 The Stacys joined me; at first, they looked worried.
 I assured them I was alright.
 We hugged and walked toward the crash.